 11. Border Collie

 Like the Aussie, the Border collie is a regular on the agility scene.
-He’s another shining star of the merle look, the breed one of the most common carriers of the gene.
+He’s another shining star in looks, too, as the pupper is one of the most common merle dog breeds.

 12. Great Dane

 A gargantuan merle carrier, the Great Dane is the largest dog breed with an even bigger heart.
 He started as a hunting dog in Germany, though today, he’s more likely to be hunting treats on your countertops.